AceCentre/ace-aac-calc/README.md

 A scientific calculator project with multiple implementations - all with the aim to work with AAC Software:

 1. [Vanilla HTML Calculator](#vanilla-html-calculator).
 This is the current main way we recommend to use this.
 Its offline, works in the browser and as such as a webview in a AAC software system such as the Grid.
+Try it [here](https://raw.githack.com/AceCentre/ace-aac-calc/main/vanilla-html/calcstandalone.html)
 2. [Python CLI Calculator](#python-cli-version).
 This is a command line calculator that can be used in any system that can execute Python scripts.
 It requires either a pythoon interpreter or a comppiled version.
 We build this together with a web server that can be used to serve the calculator.
 3. [React Version](#react-version).
 This is a modern React implementation of the calculator.
 It is a work in progress and does not yet have all the features of the other implementations.